getify/You-Dont-Know-JS/types-grammar/ch4.md

 Moreover, no such tool is immune to false positives, complaining about things which aren't actually errors; these tools will never be as smart as we are as humans.
 You're really wasting your time in chasing down some quirky syntax trick to quite down the tool's complaints.

-There's just no subsitute, if you want to truly be a type-aware code-author and code-reader, from learning how the language's built-in type systems work.
+There's just no substitute, if you want to truly be a type-aware code-author and code-reader, from learning how the language's built-in type systems work.
 And yes, that means every single developer on your team needs to spend the efforts to learn it.
 You can't water this stuff down just to be more attainable for less experienced developers on the project/team.

 Even if we granted that you could avoid 100% of all *implicit* coercions -- you can't -- you are absolutely going to face the need to *explicit* coercions -- all programs do!